 And yes, some of your associates are bound to try to either trip up the person doing the role-play by asking or doing something outrageous, or they may try to make it all a joke.

 But those are not reasons to avoid role play, they’re just excuses.

 That’s why you have to make sure your scenarios are tight, short, and only used to accomplish one thing – ideally one-on-one and not in a group.
 Tell them you’d rather they make mistakes in front of each other than in front of shoppers, that this is just practice.
 You’re not trying to win over the other person, you do the role play, we discuss and move on.
 Keep role-play short, maybe just 2-3 minutes per person.

 9 Tips To Growing Your Retail Sales With Role Play:

-7) One of the advantages of role-play is the learner has to deal with different situations, things the shopper says, and distractions.
+7. One of the advantages of role-playing is the learner has to deal with different situations, things the shopper says, and distractions.
 The key learning is in seeing them react in a consistent way, not say the exact same thing over and over.

 Role-play exercise is the buffer between training an associate your sales process and trying to make a sale.
 Make sure you use role-play situations your associates might really face at first, then make them more challenging and fun, remembering always that the step-by-step sales process should still be obvious regardless of situation.